Ricky Sbragia

 Richard Sbragia (born 26 May 1956) is a Scottish football coach and former player.

 His playing career, mainly in the English lower leagues began at Birmingham City, Walsall, Blackpool, York City and a loan spell at Darlington.
 Sbragia had a brief spell in his homeland with a loan spell at Morton during his spell at Birmingham.

 He has an extensive coaching career, having had spells at Manchester United, Bolton and Sunderland, where he had a brief spell as manager.
 He followed this by joining the Scottish Football Association, having head coach roles at Scotland U17, Scotland U19 and Scotland U21 teams.

 Playing career

-Sbragia was born in Lennoxtown, Stirlingshire and is of Italian descent.
+Sbragia was born in Lennoxtown, East Dunbartonshire and is of Italian descent.
 He was raised in the Castlemilk housing scheme in Glasgow, and attended Grange Secondary School and played in youth teams with Jimmy Calderwood who also became a footballer and later a manager.